 Fester Hole in Burrington Coombe is no longer an active dig, but is a great opportunity to see the outcome from many years of digging.
 It is a beautiful place to visit and a great example of a pretty cave, kept in its natural state.
 Survey below:

 Was being dug by a team headed up by Mike Kousiounis and Geoff Newton.
 Not currently active.
-They have discovered close to 100 metres of passage.
-They have also received help from a dozen or so different cavers from a number of different clubs.
+The current dig from the Maze area is being led by Andy Sparrow (Cheddar Caving Club) and helpers.
 The cave is locked with a standard CSCC key.
 Survey below.

 SludgePitPSnake Pit: